Goat Simulator: Development

 The large positive response to the alpha footage convinced the studio to develop Goat Simulator as a full title to Steam, putting more people on the title.
 The team, having no plans for a full release, debated on whether to approach a large publisher to receive funding to help make the title into something like Grand Theft Auto, but decided to stay with a small, inexpensive title that would be truer to the teaser video.
 Recognizing that the glitching was part of the game's appeal, Ibrisagic only sought to fix software bugs that might cause the game to crash, leaving in the other glitches and bugs associated with the physics engine as the results from these were "really hilarious".
 They limited themselves to a short development time of four weeks without significant management oversight as to set an urgent but realistic goal to bring the game to a playable state.
 Ibrisagic felt it was important for the game to be supported on Steam, but initially feared that Valve would not accept the quirky title.
 He instead found Valve to be welcoming of the title, including a joking response from the company that stated "[Valve's marketing manager DJ Powers] has started wearing a goat costume to work he’s so excited about this game".
 As part of its release, Coffee Stain added support for Steam Workshop which would let players modify the game, aware that players would likely create levels and scenarios that will glitch and crash the game for humorous results.
 While the physics engine allows for spectacular rendering of destruction of the game environment, which is a main feature of the game, Coffee Stain acknowledged the downside of this as "it would synchronise terribly in multiplayer".
 They estimated that adding multiplayer would remove "90 percent of the physics" and many other features, and left the game as a single player title at launch.
-The studio considered that it only spent a couple months to complete the Windows version, and opted to outsource versions for OS X and Linux, with Ryan Gordon handling the porting.
+The studio considered that it only spent a couple of months to complete the Windows version, and opted to outsource versions for OS X and Linux, with Ryan Gordon handling the porting.